Buikslotermeer: Buikslotermeer in present day

 The polder still drains into the drainage system via the Noordhollands Kanaal.
 The water level in the canal is -1.54 m NAP (Dutch: Normaal Amsterdams Peil/ English: Amsterdam Ordnance Datum).
 In the polder this varies to -4.8 to -5.2 m below NAP.
 The ground level varies from -3.5 to -4.5 m NAP.
 Typical is the elevated construction of all roads crossing the polder.

 Notably, the raised slopes of the A10 ring road and Nieuwe Leeuwarderweg divide the polder into four sections.
 A water treatment plant is located in the northwestern section, the northeastern section has a golf course.
-Within the ring road, west of the Nieuwe Leeuwardenweg, are the De Nieuwe Noorder cemetery (formerly the Noorderbegraafplaats) and the residential areas of Jeugdland (construction 1995-1998) and Elzenhagen-Noord (construction since 2006) and sports park Elzenhagen.
+Within the ring road, west of the Nieuwe Leeuwardenweg, are the De Nieuwe Noorder cemetery (formerly the Noorderbegraafplaats) and the residential areas of Jeugdland (construction between 1995-1998) and Elzenhagen-Noord (construction since 2006) and sports park Elzenhagen.

 The largest part of the polder is located in the southeast.
 Here is the Buikslotermeer district, along with the Buikslotermeerplein and the Olof Palmeplein; where the Boven 't Y shopping center and the district office are located.
-To the west and south of the Buikslotermeerplein are the districts of Loenermark (often called the 'banana flats') and the Plan van Gool.
+To the west and south of the Buikslotermeerplein are the districts of Loenermark (often called as 'banana flats') and the Plan van Gool.
 East of the Buikslotermeerplein is the Waterlandpleinbuurt, formerly named Nieuwendam-Noord.
 The Research and Statistics department of the municipality of Amsterdam uses the combination 'Buikslotermeer' for its reports, which covers the entire polder.

-A big portion of the polder is part of the Centrum Amsterdam Noord planning area, which provided new housing, schools, a library and theatre, expansion of the shopping mall and the construction of subway station North at the North-South line at the traffic median of the Nieuwe Leeuwarderweg.
+A big portion of the polder is part of the Centrum Amsterdam Noord planning area, which provided new housing, schools, a library, and a theatre, expansion of the shopping mall and the construction of subway station North at the North-South line at the traffic median of the Nieuwe Leeuwarderweg.

-Content in this edit is translated from the existing Dutch Wikipedia article at :nl:Buikslotermeer; see its history for attribution.